ingadhoc/account-financial-tools/account_ux/README.rst

   * Change currency wizard only works when multi currency is activated
   * In order to see the change button in the invoice we should be added to the "Technical Settings / Show Full Accounting Features" group
   * We can restrict the change of the currency for a group of users by adding them to "Restrict Change Invoice Currency Exchange" group
-#.
-Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)

 Installation